IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 which is not always possible with techniques such as padding.

 Bissias et al. {{bissias2005privacy}} use cross correlation of inter-packet times in one second time windows as an WF attack.
+Danezis {{danezis2009traffic}} model websites using a Hidden Markov Model (HMM) and use it, along with TLS traffic traces revealing only approximate lengths, to identify requested resources on a page.
+Their results vary the amount of information available to an adversary when building the HMM.
+Even in cases where resource popularity is omitted, which reflects the case where an adversary scrapes static websites, resource recall was high (86\%).
 Liberatore and Levine {{liberatore2006inferring}} proposed two WF attacks using the Jaccard coefficient and the Naive Bayes classifier.
 Herrmann et al. {{herrmann2009website}} extended the work of Liberatore and Levine with a multinomial